www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                     * [o] Create a new base table API for Dem, in order to provide a way to conveniently use data oriented programming.
                       -> The new base table API is not required yet.
                 * [ ] Providing examples via update messages. -> See ColloquiumExample.
+                    * [ ] Create and use a form update domain object, in order to simplify code and make it more statically type safe.
                 * [ ] Implement this for colloquium example.
                 * [ ] Implement this for sport course example.
         * [ ] Add button for colloquium planning example.